Search

 Credits

-The clinical education of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
+experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
 Level I fieldwork shall be integral to the program’s curriculum design and include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
-The focus of these experiences is not intended for the student to be independent in performance.
-Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists, psychologists, physician assistants, teachers, social workers, nurses, and physical therapists.
+The focus of these experiences is not intended for the students to be independent in performance.
+Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists and assistants, psychologists, physician assistants, teachers, social workers, optometrists, nurses, and physical therapists.

-The clinical education of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
+experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
 Level I fieldwork shall be integral to the program’s curriculum design and include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
-The focus of these experiences is not intended for the student to be independent in performance.
-Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists, psychologists, physician assistants, teachers, social workers, nurses, and physical therapists.
+The focus of these experiences is not intended for the students to be independent in performance.
+Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists and assistants, psychologists, physician assistants, teachers, social workers, optometrists nurses, and physical therapists.

-The OTD curriculum at RMU contains both an academic and a fieldwork component.
-The academic component is designed to provide the student with a firm foundation in basic health sciences, occupational therapy theory and models, use of the Occupational Therapy Practice Framework: Domain and Practice 4th Ed, screening/evaluation, occupational based intervention techniques, evidence-based practice, critical thinking and clinical thinking, emerging practice trends, communication and professionalism.
+health sciences, occupational therapy theory and models, use of the Occupational Therapy Practice Framework: Domain and Practice 4th Ed, screening/evaluation, occupation-based intervention techniques, evidence-based practice, critical thinking and clinical thinking, emerging practice trends, communication and professionalism.
 The fieldwork component is designed to integrate all of this didactic knowledge with hands-on, practical experience.

-The OTD curriculum at RMU contains both an academic and a fieldwork component.
-The academic component is designed to provide the student with a firm foundation in basic health sciences, occupational therapy theory and models, use of the Occupational Therapy Practice Framework: Domain and Practice 4th Ed, screening/evaluation, occupational based intervention techniques, evidence-based practice, critical thinking and clinical thinking, emerging practice trends, communication and professionalism.
+health sciences, occupational therapy theory and models, use of the Occupational Therapy Practice Framework: Domain and Practice 4th Ed, screening/evaluation, occupation-based intervention techniques, evidence-based practice, critical thinking and clinical thinking, emerging practice trends, communication and professionalism.
 The fieldwork component is designed to integrate all of this didactic knowledge with hands-on, practical experience.

 Program Accreditation